Contraceptive Pill, Patch or Ring

 — Elaine, 9th May 2022

-Contraceptive Pill, Patch & Ring Options We Prescribe
+Contraceptive Pill, Patch & Ring Options That We Prescribe

 Too busy to see your GP?
-Order your repeat prescription for the contraceptive pill, patch or ring online with Webdoctor.ie.
-We despatch your prescription to an Irish pharmacy chosen by you.
-If you don’t see your pill listed below, simply message us for advice here.
-Our GPs can provide more information about generic ingredients and branded equivalents.
+Order your repeat prescription for the contraceptive pill, patch or ring online with Webdoctor.ie!
+Once your request has been approved, we can send your prescription directly to your chosen Irish pharmacy via secure Healthmail.
+If you do not see your pill listed, please email us for advice.

 How It Works